 "What were you supposed to do if you found me?"

 There was no time to search for her.
 In a way, he wasn't particularly worried.
 The girl seemed to have her head on straight, and she was armed.
-She would probably be fine, assuming she survived the blast.
-Right now the lieutenant colonel had a more pressing concern.
-The surviving Japanese troops with him needed leadership, right now.
+She would probably be fine, assuming she had made it through the blast in good condition.
+If she had not, there was realistically nothing he could do for her at the moment regardless.
+Right now the Japanese officer had a more pressing concern.
+The surviving troops with him needed leadership, right now.

 Second Princess Cornelia li Britannia was furious.
 Her repeated requests to delay the attack on Japan had all been denied.
 She had exhausted every option available trying to hold the invasion until she could find the vi Britannia sisters.
-When the missiles began to launch, she ordered the airborne infantry under her command in, well ahead of the main body of invading troops.
+When the missiles began to launch, she ordered the airborne infantry under her command in, well ahead of the main body of invading troops that would be making an amphibious assault.
 It was a very high risk mission, but it was the only chance she had left.
 There was not a chance that she would simply leave them on their own in an active battlefield.

 It was only minutes after the transport aircraft deploying her troops reached the home islands that casualty reports began flooding in.
-Without armor or knightmare support, the infantry that were dropping in to enemy territory were exposed to the full fury of the Japanese defenders.
-A half hour went by with her command center on the bridge of an assault carrier receiving nothing but news that hundreds of her men were dying.
+Without armor or knightmare support, the infantry that were dropping into enemy territory were exposed to the full fury of the Japanese defenders.
+A half hour went by with her command center on the bridge of a RBN aircraft carrier receiving nothing but news that hundreds of her men were dying.

 "Your highness!
 We have positive contact from a helmet system!"
 One of the communications operators yelled out, catching her immediate attention.